Why Dogs Circle Before They Lay Down?

 • Ends in restful sleep

-Anxiety-driven behavior:
+Anxiety-driven behaviour:

 • Paired with pacing